ghc/ghc/doc/user-settings.md

 # User settings

-You can customise Hadrian by copying the file ./src/UserSettings.hs to ./UserSettings.hs and specifying user build settings in `./UserSettings.hs`.
+You can customise Hadrian by copying the file `hadrian/src/UserSettings.hs` to `hadrian/UserSettings.hs` and overriding the default build settings (if you don't copy the file your changes will be tracked by `git` and you can accidentally commit them).
 Here we document currently supported settings.

 ## Build directory